Cannabis Meets Design

 The global pandemic has reshaped the traditional in-store shopping experience.
 National retail trends predict an increase in online sales between 18 percent and 23 percent before 2022.
 The demand for faster, digital purchasing options has sparked a hybrid of innovative online browsing and interactive retail experiences to best suit shoppers from any device or location.

 As customer shopping habits evolve, cannabis retailers have seized the opportunity to exceed customer expectations.
-A growing number of dispensaries provide delivery services and shop online, pick up in store options.
+A growing number of dispensaries provide delivery services and shop online, pick up in-store options.

 However, the ultimate goal is to increase your average sale per customer.
 This is most often achieved through suggestive selling and impulse purchases that are best accomplished in the store.
 But how to get customers to walk through your doors?

 Many dispensaries lure customers into the store through special loyalty program discounts and over-the-top entertainment.
 Located steps away from the Las Vegas Strip, Planet 13’s 110,000 square foot complex resembles a mini-mall.
 Customers can shop cannabis and watch it being made all while grabbing a cup of coffee or bite to eat.
 A colossal planet-shaped water sculpture greets and entices customers from the parking lot.
 Inside, premium cannabis products of cosmic proportions awaits.
 No other dispensary in the world offers such a wide selection of cannabis products.
 Nearly 100 budtenders (there are interactive displays too) are on standby ready to teach eager patrons about the more than 100 cannabis items offered in-store.
-Although this store never closes, the customer experience includes online order and delivery up to midnight with order tracking.
+Although this store never closes, the customer experience includes online orders and delivery up to midnight with order tracking.

 While there is a nationwide trend towards larger dispensaries, those in major cities or more densely populated states, don’t have the luxury of space that Nevada does.
 So it’s important to focus on what will resonate with your audience and to make the best use of space that you have through your store layout.